neelguha/neelguha.github.io/_pages/about.md

 ---

-I am an incoming Associate Professor of Law at Columbia Law School.
-I am a final year PhD student in Computer Science at Stanford University advised by [Chris R&eacute;](https://cs.stanford.edu/~chrismre/).
+I am an Associate Professor of Law at Columbia Law School, and currently in the final stages of completing a PhD in Computer Science at Stanford University (advised by [Chris R&eacute;](https://cs.stanford.edu/~chrismre/)).

 My research explores different topics at the intersection of AI and law.
 I have published across a range of venues, including ML conferences (ICML, NeurIPS, ICLR), law reviews (UPenn, Wisconsin, GW, Harvard JOLT), medical journals (NEJM, JAMA), and interdisciplinary computational legal venues (CSLaw, ICAIL).
 Here's a representative sample of my recent work: